brunswickcavaliers.com

 Health

-All our dogs are Heart and Eye Checked by specialists here in the Maritimes.
+All our dogs are Heart and Eye Checked here in the Maritimes.

 Followed annually with our local veterinarian.

-We DNA test our current dogs and have their patella's checked.
+We DNA test our dogs and have their patella's checked.

 There is a waiting list.